 Article 3 of the Universal Declaration on Human rights and Article 6 of the International Covenant on Civil and Political Rights

-- Tough law enforcement actions against drug users sometimes result in extra-judicial killings, as was the case in 2003 when Thailand launched its drug war which killed over 2,300 individuals, and in the Philippines which, in 2016 launched an on-going drug war which had claimed between 5,000 and 6,100 victims as of December 2016.
+- Tough law enforcement actions against drug users sometimes result in extra-judicial killings, as was the case in 2003 when Thailand launched its drug war which killed over 2,300 individuals, and in the Philippines which, in 2016 launched an on-going drug war which had claimed over 12,000 victims by September 2017.

 - The UN Drug Conventions currently contain no explicit provisions obliging states to seek assurances regarding treatment of a prisoner being transferred to a country where they risk human rights violations, or being subject to execution.

 - Capital punishment for drug related offences is still being imposed in 33 member states accounting for over 1,000 deaths annually (A/HRC/30/65) while drug related offences do not meet the threshold of “most serious crimes”.

 The right to health